US Nuclear Power Policy

 Next Generation Nuclear Plant

 The Energy Policy Act of 2005 established the Next Generation Nuclear Plant (NGNP) project to develop, construct and operate a prototype high-temperature gas-cooled reactor (HTR) and associated electricity or hydrogen production facilities by 2021f.
 The 2005 act stipulated that the NGNP project was to be led by the Idaho National Laboratory (INL) and that a cost-sharing arrangement should be entered into with the private sector.
 For this purpose, the NGNP Industry Alliance, which includes major reactor vendors and potential end users, was established in 2009.
-The total cost of the project was estimated at around $4 billiong, but DOE cut back its financial commitment to simply funding some research under its New Reactor Concepts RD&D program, though in January 2013 the DOE awarded $1 million to the NGNP Industry Alliance Ltd for 12 months studies on the HTGR, on 50-50 cost share basis.
+The total cost of the project was estimated at around $4 billiong, but DOE cut back its financial commitment to simply funding some research under its New Reactor Concepts RD&D program.
+Then in January 2013 the DOE awarded $1 million to the NGNP Industry Alliance Ltd for 12 months studies on the HTGR, on 50-50 cost share basis.
 The award was made under the NGNP Demonstration Project.
 Then DOE said in April 2013 that it was “shifting focus away from” the NGNP “toward longer term research on advanced reactor concepts.”

 Despite diminishing DOE interest and funding for NGNP, the NGNP Industry Alliance continues as an international consortium.
 No actual long-term agreement on a public-private partnership with the DOE was ever reached.
 In February 2012 the NGNP Industry Alliance said it had selected an Areva reactor concept "as the optimum design for next generation nuclear plants" that would provide both electricity and process heat.
 This is Areva's SC-HTGR, which builds on General Atomics' GT-MHR design but with steam cycle and lower temperature.
 (An earlier, higher-temperature direct cycle version of this design was known as Antares.)
 The Industry Alliance also said it was "targeting 2015 for submittal of a Construction Permit application" for such a plant and that Entergy "has assumed the role of applicant".